 - for maintenance claims and for establishing a child’s parentage and related claims – actions may be brought in the court with jurisdiction over the domicile of the entitled party;

-- for a property claim against a business entity – actions may be brought before the court with jurisdiction over that entity’s headquarters or branch, if the claim is connected with the activities of the headquarters or branch.
-This, however, does not apply to cases in which, under the law, the General Counsel to the State Treasury represents the State Treasury;
+- for a property claim against a business entity – actions may be brought before the court with jurisdiction over that entity’s headquarters or branch, if the claim is connected with the activities of the headquarters or branch;

-- for establishing the existence of an agreement, for the performance, termination or invalidation of an agreement, as well as for damages due to a failure to perform or properly perform an agreement – actions may be brought before the court having jurisdiction over the place of performance of the agreement under dispute; should there be any doubts, the place of performance of the agreement should be confirmed by a document;
+- actions for concluding an agreement, establishing its content, amending an agreement and for establishing the existence of an agreement, for the performance, termination or annulment of an agreement, as well as for damages on account of a failure to perform or properly perform an agreement may be brought before the court having jurisdiction over the place of performance of the agreement; the place of performance of the agreement is deemed to be the place of performance typical of a particular type of agreement, in particular in the case of: (1) the sale of movable goods – the place where, under the agreement, the goods were delivered or should have been delivered; (2) the provision of services – the place where, under the agreement, the services were or should have been provided; should there be any doubts, the place of performance of the agreement should be confirmed by a document;

 - for a tort claim – actions may be brought before the court in the territorial jurisdiction of which the event causing the damage occurred;

 - an action for the protection of personal rights infringed by the mass media may be brought before the court having jurisdiction over the place of residence or registered office of the claimant;